aroetter/EEPROMProgrammer/README.md

 # EEPROMProgrammer
-Simple Arduino code to program an EEPROM for a simple 8-bit breadboard computer project
+Simple Arduino code to program EEPROMs for a simple 8-bit breadboard computer project

-So far just programs a 7 segment display.
-Borrowed / copied heavily from Ben Eater's work.
+* Can program a 7 segment display to render a 3 digit (plus leading sign) number from an 8-bit binary number (in both signed and unsigned mode).
+This part borrowed / copied heavily from Ben Eater's work.

-TODO: Next up is code to program the microcode for decoding/running assembly language instructions
+* Can also use this to program microcode control line EEPROMs
+* TODO: program in assembly for a bunch of "pre-canned" programs, assuming we build logic to load that into RAM to then execute

+# 7 segment display programmer
+TODO: any documentation here not in the code?

 # Microcode programmer
-Use a 2048 word EEPROM, with 11 address bits (a10...a0) to select the word.

-At each address we program 2 EEPROMs, each of which stores 1 byte for that address.
-Each bit controls one control line, allowing us 16 control lines total.

-* Left EEPROM 8 bits represent (MSB on left): TODO...
-* Right EEPROM 8 bits represent (MSB on left): TODO...
+See code for documentation